-- a) Active participation on or appointment of the professional to the management boards of professional or industry organisations or associations in representation of the Group. - b) Any other type of outside activity that could affect the due dedication of the professional to the duties thereof or that might entail a potential conflict of interest.

-- 3. The Group respects the performance of social and public activities by its professionals, provided that they do not interfere with their work at the Group or affect the reputation thereof. - 4.
-The connection, membership or collaboration by professionals with or in political parties or other kinds of public-purpose entities, institutions or associations shall be such that the personal nature thereof is clear, thereby avoiding any connection with the Group. - 5.
+- a) Active participation on or appointment of the professional to the management boards of professional or industry organisations or associations in representation of the Group's companies. - b) Any other type of outside activity that could affect the due dedication of the professional to the duties thereof or that might entail a potential conflict of interest. - 3.
+The companies of the Iberdrola Group respect the performance of social and public activities by their professionals, provided that they do not interfere with their work at the Group's companies or affect the reputation thereof. - 4.
+The connection, membership or collaboration by professionals with or in political parties or other kinds of public-purpose entities, institutions or associations shall be such that the personal nature thereof is clear, thereby avoiding any connection with the companies integrated within Iberdrola. - 5.
 The creation of or membership, participation or collaboration on social media, forums or internet blogs by professionals and the opinions or statements they make therein shall be made in a manner that clearly shows the personal nature thereof.
-Professionals must in any event refrain from using the image, name or brands of the Group to open accounts or register themselves on such forums or media.
+Professionals must in any event refrain from using the image, name or brands of the Group's companies to open accounts or register themselves on such forums or media.